 A case-insensitive language allows developers to slack off with the capitalization of names.
 Case-insensitive languages treat ‘integer’ and ‘Integer’ the same, for example.

-A multi-tenant environment is where multiple people share the same platform or application with the same database architecture trade-offs.
+In a multi-tenant environment, multiple people share the same platform or application with the same database architecture trade-offs.

 🙌